Fried Zucchini

 This post may contain affiliate links.
 Please read our disclosure policy.

-Fried Zucchini is one of the greatest savory treats!
+Fried zucchini is one of the greatest savory treats!
 My recipe yields incredibly crisp bites that will become a favorite to make, serve, and enjoy.
+I even offer an air fryer alternative to keep things on the lighter side.

 Want to save this recipe?